emersonmellado/nodebcjan6_2020/css.md

 * On non-replaced inline elements, it specifies the height that is used to calculate line box height
 * Property values:
   * normal: depends on the user agent.
 Desktop browsers (including Firefox) use a default value of roughly 1.2, depending on the element's font-family
-  * number: the used value is this unitless number multiplied by the element's own font size.
+  * number: the used value is this unit-less number multiplied by the element's own font size.
     * The computed value is the same as the specified number
     * In most cases, this is the preferred way to set line-height and avoid unexpected results due to inheritance
     * length: is used in the calculation of the line box height